Jean-Marc Jancovici: Positions

 Jancovici is a vocal proponent of nuclear energy, and advocates for nuclear power to become a dominant energy source.
 He believes the climate urgency requires closing all coal power plants worldwide within 30 years.
 He argues that non-nuclear renewable energies will never be sufficient to transition to a carbon-neutral economy.

+His positions have been criticized as being overly pro-nuclear, minimizing the dangers of nuclear energy and minimizing the interest of renewable energy.